Where to Watch July 4th Fireworks Around the Hudson Valley

-Start the day off with breakfast at Highland Engine Co., then browse the pet show, children’s activities, lobster sale, and vendor stands.
+Start the day off with breakfast at Highland Engine Co., then browse the pet show, children’s activities, and vendor stands.
+In the middle of the day, honor the history of the occasion by listing to a special reading of the Declaration of Independence.
 If you’re feeling brave, enter the pie-eating contest.
 Stick around for the parade at 5 p.m. and the fireworks at 9:30 p.m.

 Cantine Field, Saugerties

-Stop by Saugerties early in the morning to take part in the village’s annual parade, organized by the Saugerties Fire Department.
-Stick around for fireworks, which will go off later in the day.
+Stop by Saugerties early in the morning to take part in the village’s annual parade with a band and marchers.
+Stick around town for the day to catch the fireworks at night.